Rupesh6786/test04/README.md

 ### Fixing File Upload Errors

-If you encounter "Permission Denied" or "Unknown" errors when uploading images in the admin panel, it is almost always an issue with your **Firebase Storage security rules**.
+If you encounter "Permission Denied" or "Unknown" errors when uploading images in the admin panel, it is almost always an issue with your Firebase Storage configuration.
+Please follow these two steps.

+#### Step 1: Update Storage Security Rules

-Please navigate to your **Firebase Console -> Storage -> Rules** tab and update the rules to the following to allow authenticated users to upload files:
+Navigate to your **Firebase Console -> Storage -> Rules** tab and update the rules to the following to allow authenticated users to upload files:

 ```
 rules_version = '2';